openvinotoolkit/openvino/docs/Extensibility_UG/VPU_Extensibility.md

     - `type` – Node type: `input_buffer` or `output_buffer`.
 Use the appropriate type to bind multiple kernels that correspond to different stages of the same layer.
     - `port-index` – The unique identifier to bind by.
     - `dim` – The dim source with the same `direction,port` format used for `WorkSizes` bindings.
     - `size` – Amount of bytes needed.
-Current expression syntax supports only expression over dimensions of over selected input/output tensor or constants and might be expended in the future.
+Current expression syntax supports only expression over dimensions of over selected input/output tensor or constants and might be extended in the future.

     Here is an example of multi-stage MVN layer binding:
   ```xml